 We worked hard to identify a number of change elements in the delivery of our programme.
 We delivered the traditional activities around stakeholder management, and we focused a lot on embedding change activities at a very practical level within the business units (which was important considering how federated the business was).
 We also established a team focused on business readiness and deployed a number of implementation leads.
 Those leads were conduits to and from the business, giving us valuable information about and insights into attitudes, which meant we could adjust the programme as needed.

 We had good executive sponsorship, which made a lot of difference.
-We had a relatively new CFO and he was shocked at the lack of information he was able to extract from the current systems landscape.
-He was motivated and focused, and willing to bulldoze his way through difficult situations and challenges that stood in our way.
+We had a relatively new CFO who was motivated and focused, and willing to bulldoze his way through difficult situations and challenges that stood in our way.